-- A manufacturer of all gaming machines/equipment including but not limited to slot machines, keno games, roulette, and big six wheels shall permanently affix an identification plate on each piece of gaming equipment that is clearly visible, showing an identification or serial number, the date of manufacture, and the name of the manufacturer. - A manufacturer of the gaming machine/equipment must maintain a record for all -- (b) periods of registration that it supplies a casino licensee or operator as a casino gamingrelated supplier of gaming equipment. - A casino operator or casino licensee must maintain a record of each gaming machine/equipment that includes, but not limited to: - Name of the manufacturer of each piece of gaming machine/equipment; (1) - (2)Date of manufacture: - Serial or identification number; (3) - Date of delivery to the Casino operator; (4) - Current post-delivery status; (5) - Disposal date and method; and, (6) - Name of purchaser at disposal.
+A manufacturer of all gaming machines/equipment including but not limited to slot machines, keno games, roulette, and big six wheels shall permanently affix an identification plate on each piece of gaming equipment that is clearly visible, showing an identification or serial number, the date of manufacture, and the name of the manufacturer.

+- A manufacturer of the gaming machine/equipment must maintain a record for all periods of registration that it supplies a casino licensee or operator as a casino gamingrelated supplier of gaming equipment.

+- (C) A casino licensee must maintain a record of each gaming machine/equipment that includes, but not limited to:

+- Name of the manufacturer of each piece of gaming machine/equipment; (1)

+- (2)Date of manufacture:

+- (3) Serial or identification number;

+- (4) Date of delivery to the Casino operator;

+- Current post-delivery status; (5)

+- Disposal date and method; and, (6)

+- Name of purchaser at disposal.
 (7)